 The purpose of doing this is to show your loved ones that their addiction is negatively affecting their life.
 You hope that your loved one will accept help at a later date.
 Different things work for different people, but here are a few suggestions from other families.

 - Deny time with children in the family.

 - Ask the addict to leave the home.

 - Refuse to call the addict into work.

 - Refuse to bail the addict out of jail.

 - Refuse to pay legal fees/fines that the addict incurs.

 Many recovery success stories start with an intervention.
-These small, intimate gatherings can be highly effective at persuading an addict to get the help they need, but it’s important that they are planned for correctly.
+These small, intimate gatherings can be highly effective at persuading an addict to get the help they need, but they must be planned for correctly.
 Start by reaching out to a professional who will guide the process for you.
-By the time the intervention takes place, you will be more prepared to deliver a message that comes from a place of concern, love and commitment.
+By the time the intervention takes place, you will be more prepared to deliver a message that comes from a place of concern, love, and commitment.
 And hopefully, your loved one will be ready to receive it.